Relmada Therapeutics to Partic - GuruFocus.com

 PR Newswire

-CORAL GABLES, Fla., June 2, 2023 /PRNewswire/ -- Relmada Therapeutics, Inc. (Nasdaq: RLMD), a late-stage biotechnology company addressing diseases of the central nervous system (CNS), today announced that Sergio Traversa, Chief Executive Officer, Maged Shenouda, Chief Financial Officer, and Cedric O'Gorman, Chief Medical Officer, will participate in the 2023 Jefferies Global Healthcare Conference in one-on-one investor meetings and a fireside chat on Thursday, June 8, 2023, at 3:00pm ET in New York, NY.
-Please find additional details about the event below.
+CORAL GABLES, Fla., June 8, 2023 /PRNewswire/ -- Relmada Therapeutics, Inc. (Nasdaq: RLMD), a late-stage biotechnology company addressing diseases of the central nervous system (CNS), today announced that Sergio Traversa, Chief Executive Officer, Maged Shenouda, Chief Financial Officer, and Cedric O'Gorman, Chief Medical Officer, will participate in the Goldman Sachs Global Healthcare Conference in one-on-one investor meetings and a fireside chat on Wednesday, June 14, 2023, at 3:20pm PT / 6:20pm ET in Dana Point, CA. Please find additional details about the event below.

 Format: Fireside chat